bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 #### Testing MVP

-Implement the following tests in Cypress:
+Implement the following tests in :

 - [ ] test that you can add text to the box
 - [ ] test that you can select multiple toppings